qilingframework/rtfd.io/docs/hijack.md

 ```

 - However, Windows and UEFI usage is different from posix.
-- All decorator's value need to be return accordingly
-- Note: decorators are from qiling/os/windows/fncc.py and qiling/os/uefi/fncc.py

 ```python
 from qiling import *
 from qiling.const import *